include-what-you-use/include-what-you-use/README.txt

 ============================

-1) If fix_includes.py has removed an #include you actually need, add it back in with the comment // NOLINT(iwyu) at the end of the
+1) If fix_includes.py has removed an #include you actually need, add it back in with the comment '// IWYU pragma: keep' at the end of the #include line.
-   #include line.
 Note that the comment is case-sensitive.

 2) If fix_includes has added an #include you don't need, just take it out.
 We hope to come up with a more permanent way of fixing later.